clublettreurs/cure-script/config/docs/en/66-hidden-subjects-in-japanese-and-how-to-understand-them.md

 ## Receptive helper

-So, one of the reasons that English so-called <code>Japanese grammar</code> misnames the Japanese receptive helper-verb as a passive conjugation or passive voice, is that what it really is, while it exists in English, is not of very high status. *(Lesson 13)* Because we use the receptive in English by using the word <code>got</code> under various circumstances like <code>I got rescued by my big sister</code>, <code>The sandwiches got eaten by the dog</code> — but this isn't considered good English.
+So, one of the reasons that English so-called <code>Japanese grammar</code> misnames the Japanese receptive helper-verb as a passive conjugation or passive voice, is that what it really is, while it exists in English, is not of very high status.<sup>[[13]](./13-passive-conjugation-receptive-helper-verb.md)</sup> Because we use the receptive in English by using the word <code>got</code> under various circumstances like <code>I got rescued by my big sister</code>, <code>The sandwiches got eaten by the dog</code> — but this isn't considered good English.

 Now, the fact that it isn't considered good English is simply a matter of fashion.
 It's perfectly grammatical.
 It just happens to be unfashionable or to hold low status in the language.
 This is really just a historical accident.